dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 ## Middleware order

-The following diagram depicts the complete request processing pipeline for ASP.NET Core MVC and Razor Pages apps.
-You can see how existing middlewares are ordered and where custom middlewares are typically added.
-There are exceptions to this ordering.
-You can choose to add middleware in any other stage.
+The following diagram shows the complete request processing pipeline for ASP.NET Core MVC and Razor Pages apps.
+You can see how, in a typical app, existing middlewares are ordered and where custom middlewares are added.
+You have full control over how to reorder existing middlewares or inject new custom middlewares as necessary for your scenarios.

 ![ASP.NET Core middleware pipeline](index/_static/middleware-pipeline.svg)